Winston Trott

-Winston Trott (born 10 August 1944 in Bermuda) is a former Bermudian cricketer.
+Winston Trott (born 10 August 1944 in Bermuda) is a Bermudian former cricketer.
 He was a right-handed batsman and a left-arm medium-fast bowler.
 He played one first-class match for Bermuda, against New Zealand in 1972, taking four wickets in New Zealand's only innings.
 It was the maiden first-class match to be played by the Bermuda cricket team.
 He also represented Bermuda in the first two ICC Trophy tournaments.